-Now, this knife was designed to be a work horse and it is that; however, it is made of 420 stainless steel.
+Now, this knife was designed to be a workhorse and it is that; however, it is made of 420 stainless steel.
 This is good if you hand sharpen a knife once a month.
-The reason why the Army decided to use 420 stainless was because carbon steel is too brittle for bayonet use.
+The reason why the Army decided to use 420 stainless was that carbon steel is too brittle for bayonet use.
 Also, the sharpness doesn’t really matter for bayonetting since the primary action is stabbing, not slashing.

 The Ka-Bar USMC Knife

 This is the original Ka-Bar design that was issued since WWII.
 It features a 7-inch blade with a full tang leather handle.
 These knives have been around for ages and are respected by anyone in the military.
 There are stories of fathers passing on their Ka-bar to their sons and, all these years later, the Ka-bar still cuts like new.

 The Ka-bar comes with a very nice leather sheath that has the USMC stamp right on it.
 The sheath has a belt loop.
 The sheath compliments the knife very well in my opinion because the leather of the sheath matches the leather of the handle.

 The knife uses 1095 steel.
 This is a good steal that balances blade retention with ease of sharpening: you won’t need a professional to sharpen the knife for you.
 In my opinion, this steel is a step up from the M9’s 420 stainless steel.